Sonukr/react-gitbook/lectures/01-react/18_todo_exercise_continued.md

 Remember, in a React component, `state` is just another object, like `props`.
 The only difference is that `state` can be changed (remember, though, to always change it through the method `setState`).
 The exception is setting the initial state, which is only done once when initializing a React component with its constructor.
 In order to pass items to the `ToDoList` component and make them mutable, we'll need to set the state of our `MyList`.
 Let's continue refactoring our `MyList` component to change the `todoItems` array through state.

 ## Clearing the items
+We're going to add a button to the list that allows users to clear away everything in it.
+First let's make sure the list is all set up to display items properly already:

 * At the top of the `MyList` component, create a constructor that sets an initial state for an attribute called `toDoItemArray`.
 It should be equal to the initial list that's passed in.
 * Don't forget to change the `map` call!